 AUDIO/VISUAL RECORDING OF DISTRICT STAFF/STUDENTS IN THE CLASSROOM OR SCHOOL-RELATED EVENTS WITHOUT AUTHORIZATION IS PROHIBITED.
-THIS INCLUDES ACTS OF VIOLENCE, DISRUPTIONS TO THE SCHOOL ENVIRONMENT OR OTHER ACTS PROHIBITED BY THE DISTRICT'S STUDENT DISCIPLINE GUIDELINES.
-Disciplinary Guidelines Offense Grades K-5 Grades 6-7 Grades 8-9 Grades 10-12 First Violation Results in Confiscation of Item for Remainder of Day.
-Administration May Determine Consequences Depending on Intent Confiscation of Device for Remainder of Day.
-Administration May Determine Consequences/LOP Depending on Intent Up to 3 Day In-School Suspension; LOP Up to 3 Day In-School Suspension; LOP Second (K-9) Subsequent (10-12) Confiscation of Device and Parent Pick Up Confiscation of Device Up to 3 Day Out-Of School Suspension; LOP Up to 3 Day Out-Of School Suspension; LOP Third and Thereafter (K-9) Confiscation of Device, Parent Pick Up, Up to 1 Day In-School Suspension Confiscation of Device, Up to 1 Day In-School Suspension
+THIS INCLUDES ACTS OF VIOLENCE, DISRUPTIONS TO THE SCHOOL ENVIRONMENT OR OTHER ACTS PROHIBITED BY THE DISTRICT'S STUDENT DISCIPLINE GUIDELINES

+Disciplinary Guidelines Offense Grades PK-5 Grades 6-7 Grades 8-9 Grades 10-12 First Violation Results in Confiscation of Item for Remainder of Day.
+Administration May Determine Consequences Depending on Intent Up to 3 Day In-School Suspension; LOP, Confiscation of Device Up to 3 Day In-School Suspension; LOP, Confiscation of Device Up to 3 Day In-School Suspension; LOP Second Confiscation of Device and Parent Pick Up Up to 3 Day Out-Of School Suspension; LOP, Confiscation of Device Up to 3 Day Out-Of School Suspension; LOP, Confiscation of Device Up to 3 Day Out-Of Schoo Suspension; LOP Third and Thereafter (K-5) Confiscation of Device, Parent Pick Up, Up to 1 Day In-School Suspension

-24. NEGLIGENT BEHAVIOR
+25. NEGLIGENT BEHAVIOR